Sarvesh-Yadav-5201/Natural-Language-Processing/NLP_Projects/6. ML- LANGUAGE TRANSLATION_(LSTM, seq2seq)/README.md

 _____________________

 ## OBJECTIVE:
-  > The aim is to implement a character-level sequence-to-sequence model, processing the input 'character-by-character' and generating the output 'character-by-character' (English ----> FRENCH).
+  > The aim is to implement a character-level sequence-to-sequence model, processing the input 'character-by-character' and generating the output 'character-by-character' (English to FRENCH).

 ## PROJECT WALKTHROUGH :
   >* Data preprocessing: The English and French sentence pairs are preprocessed by tokenizing the sentences and converting them into sequences of integers.
 The sequences are then padded to have equal length.